 Should the CoE approve secondary funding for a project?

-How much should the maximum hourly bonus be?
+What should the max hourly bonus be?

 I agree with this and retroactive payments should be a big discretionary tool for the CoE, but I think it should be determined on a project by project basis.
 I don’t think this has to be a proposal to be approved/rejected.